Gilead faces challenge to European patent on pricey hep C drug

 It said that if successful, its legal challenge could allow competition from generic versions of the drug which it said could be produced for as little as 66 pounds.

-Jean-François Corty, MdM’s French programs director said the charity was defending universal access to healthcare.
+Jean-François Corty, MdM’s French programmes director said the charity was defending universal access to healthcare.

 “The struggle against health inequality involves safeguarding a healthcare system based on solidarity,” he said in a statement.